-*Reading Boosters at MCPL - The Liberty branch of MCPL is offering "Reading Boosters" on Tuesday and Thursday afternoons, from 4:30-5:30pm, through November 15th.
-(Information about the spring session of Reading Boosters will be coming soon.)
+*Reading Boosters at MCPL - The Liberty branch of MCPL is offering "Reading Boosters" on Tuesday and Thursday afternoons, from 4:30-5:30pm, in the spring of 2019.
 A+ tutors that have attended A+ Training at Liberty High School, and are interested in reading to children, Kindergarten - 3rd grade, need to fill out an MCPL Volunteer Application after reading the Reading Booster's Volunteer Letter.
-MCPL Training for the Reading Boosters program is Thursday, January 24th, 4:30-5:30pm OR Tuesday, January 29th, 4:30-5:30pm at 1000 Kent Street, Liberty, MO 64068.
+Mandatory MCPL Training for the SPRING Reading Boosters program is Thursday, January 24th, 4:30-5:30pm OR Tuesday, January 29th, 4:30-5:30pm at 1000 Kent Street, Liberty, MO 64068.
 If you can not attend the MCPL training, but would still like to volunteer, please be sure to contact Mrs. Stansbury or Mrs. Gregory (information found in the Volunteer Letter).
 Happy Reading!

 *Peer Tutoring - We often have requests for tutors in the following subjects: Algebra I, Geometry, Algebra II, and Biology.
 We sometimes have requests for other subject areas as well.
 If you have a particular strength and would be interested in tutoring a peer, here at LHS, before school, after school, or even during Liberty Hour, please contact Mrs. Cahill.
 There are also opportunities to tutor during Library XL on Wednesday evenings from 4-7pm.